cmu-db/bustub/README.md

 make
 ```

+### Windows
+If you are using a rather new version of Windows 10, you can use the Windows Subsystem for Linux (WSL) to develop, build, and test Bustub.
+All you need is to [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+You can just choose "Ubuntu" (no specific version) in Microsoft Store.
+Then, enter WSL and follow the above instructions.

+If you are using CLion, it also [works with WSL](https://blog.jetbrains.com/clion/2018/01/clion-and-linux-toolchain-on-windows-are-now-friends).

 ## Testing
 ```
 cd build
 make check-tests
 ```

 ## TODO
 * update: when size exceed that page, table heap returns false and delete/insert tuple (rid will change and need to delete/insert from index)
 * delete empty page from table heap when delete tuple